Hsu-Che-Wei/COPILOT/README.md

 sample.stats: Meta data of the sample in data.frame format.
 Default is NULL.

 mt.pattern: Pattern of mitochondrial gene names/ids (character; e.g. "ATMG") or list of mitochondrial genes (character vector).
-Default is NULL, however this argument is required to run copilot.
+This argument is required to run copilot.

 mt.threshold: Threshold of mitochondrial expression percentage.
-Cell would be treated as dying cell if it has mitochodrial expression percentage higherthan this threshold (numeric).
+Cell would be treated as dying cell if it has mitochodrial expression percentage higher than this threshold (numeric).
 Default is 5.

 cp.pattern: Pattern of chloroplast gene names/ids (character; e.g. "ATCG") or list of chloroplast genes (character vector).
 Default is NULL.